etonhsu/TFT-Stocks/README.md

   - Create monthly/ set long leagues to compete directly with your friends
   - Play in site wide leagues to see who's the best investor

+ ## Entities

+ - **Stocks**
+   - Represents the top 750~ players on the NA TFT ladder
+   - Each stock has its own profile, tracking price history and current price
+   - Updates in real time (every 5 minutes)
+   - Publicly available profile, requires user authentication to purchase

+- **Portfolio**
+  - Collection of all user stocks
+  - Shows monetary and % allocation in each stock
+  - Publicly available on user profile

+ - **Profile**
+   - Shows portfolio allocation and performance history
+   - Publicly available

+- **Dashboard**
+  - Consolidates all site information (profile, leaderboard, individual stocks)
+  - Each user's dashboard is different

+- **Leaderboard**
+  - Shows the top performing users and stocks across different time periods
+  - Publicly available

+- **Leagues**
+  - Allows user to have a different portfolio for each league
+  - Each league has its own leaderboard and dashboard
+  - Portfolio performance in each league is independent

 ## Technologies Used

 - **Frontend**: React TypeScript (ReactTS), Vite